awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 In this example, [InputLengthException](https://github.com/awsdocs/aws-lambda-developer-guide/blob/master/sample-apps/java-basic/src/main/java/example/InputLengthException.java) is a `RuntimeException`\.
 The `RequestHandler` [interface](java-handler.md#java-handler-interfaces) does not allow checked exceptions\.
 The `RequestStreamHandler` interface supports throwing `IOException` errors\.

-The return statement in the above example can also throw a runtime exception:
+The return statement in the previous example can also throw a runtime exception\.

 ```
     return numerator/denominator;